tinkueg/cat_vs_dog/README.md

 # Train Dogs and Cats classification using PyTorch from scratch
 This repository shows Dogs and Cats classification using PyTorch from scratch.
 Here I use convnet for dogs vs. cats classification.
+I shwos you how to write a data a data loder from scratch and create a model.
+There are two different implementation for data loader.
+The first is from scratch and the second is using prebuilt "datasets.ImageFolder".

+A keras implementation for this is given in the Book by "Deep learning with Python" by Francois Chollet.

 ## Crete Virtual Environment
 Create a virtiual environment.